 Edge computing, in contrast to cloud platforms, doesn’t make you wait for technology to catch up to your needs.
-While the primary benefit of edge computing is minimizing bandwidth use and server resources, another benefit is reduced latency.
+While the primary benefit of edge computing in IoT is minimizing bandwidth use and server resources, another benefit is reduced latency.
 A network edge will prevent delays that usually occur when a device needs to connect with a distant server.
-Additionally, edge computing can benefit businesses considerably, providing opportunities for real-time on-the-spot data analysis.
+Additionally, IoT edge architecture can benefit businesses considerably, providing opportunities for real-time on-the-spot data analysis.

-To cut a long story short, edge computing is beneficial because it
+To cut a long story short, IoT edge architecture and edge computing are beneficial because they

 ￼ With Edge Computing, networks can scale to meet the demands of the IoT world without having to worry about overconsumption of resources on the network and servers or wasting resources on processing irrelevant data.

-Despite many benefits, there are also a number of cons to edge computing:
+Despite many benefits, there are also a number of cons to IoT edge architecture:

 - Both cloud platforms and network edges are vulnerable to security breaches.
 Tuning IoT devices with advanced software and hardware and encouraging local data analysis makes devices more susceptible to malicious attacks.